Finnish Timed Text Style Guide

 - News tickers/banners from archive clips do not require subtitles unless plot-pertinent.

-- Use a hyphen without a space to indicate two speakers in one subtitle, with a maximum of one character speaking per line.
+- Use a hyphen without a space to indicate two speakers in one subtitle for the second line only, with a maximum of one character speaking per line.

 - Font style: Arial as a generic placeholder for proportionalSansSerif